SAP-samples/teched2023-AD264/exercises/ex1/README.md

 Add some test data to work with.

-👉 Create **csv files** for all entities.
+👉 Create empty **csv files** for all entities.
 In a new terminal, run:

 ```sh
 cds add data
 ```

-As soon as they are there, `cds watch` finds and deploys them.
+As soon as they are there, `cds watch` finds and deploys them to the database.
 Check the console output:

 ```sh
 [cds] - connect to db > sqlite { database: ':memory:' }